-Keeping the CDD information up-to-date and relevant does not mean that an II has to re-verify identities that have been verified (unless doubts arise as to the veracity or adequacy of the evidence previously obtained for the purposes of customer identification).
+63 Keeping the CDD information up-to-date and relevant does not mean that an II has to re-verify identities that have been verified (unless doubts arise as to the veracity or adequacy of the information previously obtained for the purposes of customer identification and verification).

-previously obtained for the purposes of customer identification).

-49 While it is not necessary to regularly review the existing CDD records of a dormant customer, an II should conduct a review upon reactivation of the relationship.
+previously obtained for the purposes of customer identification and verification).
+While it is not necessary to regularly review the existing CDD records of a dormant customer, an II should conduct a review upon reactivation of the relationship.
 The II should define clearly what constitutes a dormant customer in its policies and procedures.